Vintage CD / DVD Packaging

 Sepia tones are usually simulated in process color and are ideal for WWI or WWII imagery.

 If you don't want to go too old, retro can be achieved by features like book binding (chipboard covered with a paper wrap) on the old vinyl LPs.
-Or earlier yet, like the 78 style sleeves (swinging sleeves).
+See 1950s and '60s Verve or Blue Note LPs. for some great examples of the art.
+You could dgo earlier yet, like the 78 style sleeves (swinging sleeves).
 For retro on a budget, may we suggest some inner sleeves (colors like parchment, or printed 1C or 4C) for the discs, and just using a thick stock with pockets opening to the outside.
 Here are some examples - and also see our page especially for Retro LP Style CD Albums.

 Featured Title Oria Blue - Swinging style sleeve